XudongOliverShen/2021-fair-representation/README.md

 # Introduction

-This repository contains the code associated with the upcoming paper in TPAMI titled "[Fair Representation: Guaranteeing ApproximateMultiple Group Fairness for Unknown Tasks](https://arxiv.org/abs/2109.00545)".
+This repository contains the code associated with the upcoming paper in TPAMI titled "[Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks](https://arxiv.org/abs/2109.00545)".

 # Fairness Guarantees